 South Africa has some of the best hostels in the world!
 They understand what backpackers need.
 All hostels have great facilities (swimming pool, pool table, book exchange etc.), superb locations, awesome dorm accommodation (from sleeping in a tree house to a cottage right on the beach) and cool, affordable tours and activities.
 Most hostels also offer family dinners and game nights, which are a great way to meet other people.

-Favorite hostels: Curiocity Hostel in Johannesburg, Bulungula Lodge in Bulungula, Coffee Shack in the Wild Coast & Amphitheatre in Drakensbergen.
+Favorite hostels for backpacking South Africa: Curiocity Hostel in Johannesburg, Bulungula Lodge in Bulungula, Coffee Shack in the Wild Coast & Amphitheatre in Drakensbergen.

 4. Witness the greenest mountains in Drakensbergen